 - Strategic partnerships – also a method that can carry a brand a long way.
 Looking at how you want your brand to be perceived and partnering with a like-minded business is a great tool for propelling each other forward

 So, while the rules of marketing might not always apply to the luxury segment, it does force us as marketing and communication professionals to get creative.
 While consumers of luxury goods may have the disposable income to easily indulge in a good or service, it’s our job to MAKE them want to make that purchase.

 When you get into your car today, think about why you might have purchased those expensive sunglasses, or why that Tiffany key chain is dangling from your ignition.
 Did you buy those Tom Ford’s solely to shield your eyes from the sun?

 What drives you to buy luxury goods?
-Let us know by tweeting @DEVENEYNola using the #DEVChat hashtag.
+Tweet us @DEVENEYMKTG and let us know.